devNamedKiki/Audits/PrivateAudits/AuditTemplate.md

 ---

-## 9. Additional Reccomendations
+## 9. Additional Recommendations
 "best practices and other considerations"

 ## 10. Centralization Risks
-"List of centralizations risks users should be aware of"
+"List of centralization risks users should be aware of"

 ## 11. Conclusion
 "summary of what was found where the protocols qualitative and decentralization score and what steps could be taken to improve scores."